Art of Life Records offers two options for purchasing digital downloads of our recordings via our web site.

-You can purchase WAV or FLAC digital download audio files encoded at 44.1kHz/16-bit (CD Quality) or MP3 digital downloads via the iTunes Widget below.
+You can purchase WAV or FLAC digital download audio files encoded at 44.1kHz/16-bit (CD Quality).

 To purchase WAV or FLAC digital downloads of this album using PayPal, please click the "Add To Cart" button below.

 After your order has been placed you will receive an email with a download link which you can then use to download your purchase.

 Art of Life Records is pleased to welcome Japanese guitarist Tsuyoshi Ichikawa to its roster of recording artists which includes guitarists Stephen D. Anderson, Lenny Breau, Joe Diorio, Carl Filipiak, Ted Greene, Randy Runyon

 and Jimi Tunnell.
 Having studied the guitar with the legendary guitarist Ted Greene for four years beginning in 1995, Tsuyoshi has just recorded his first album as a leader of his own solo guitar arrangements of eight well-known Jazz

 standards.
 All songs were recorded and arranged on August 20th, 21st and 22nd 2007 at Studio 308 in Japan without any overdubbing by Tsuyoshi Ichikawa.
 All tracks have been professionally mastered using 24-bit digital technology.

 Tsuyoshi Ichikawa was born on October 22, 1962 in Japan and began playing the guitar at the age of 14 years old.
 At 18 years of age he studied the guitar and music theory at The School of Music Plan for two years.
 At the age of 21 years old he began his career as a full time musician performing Jazz and Pop music in various clubs in Japan in addition to teaching private guitar lessons.